Routine Preventative Maintenance (RPM)

 Monthly Maintenance Folder:

 Run these steps when the computer is having problems, when you see popups about updates available or around the 15th day of each month.
 When possible complete these steps in order but to save time you can run scans in steps 3 through 7 all at the same time (if your pc is running fast enough.
-If it bogs down try ending the tasks or rebooting and running fewer tasks at once).
-I do not recommend a novice should run Microsoft updates while you are doing these 7 scans below.
+If it bogs down try ending the tasks ore rebooting and running fewer tasks at once).
+I do not recommend a novice should run Microsoft updates while you are doing these scans below.

-4. SuperAntiSpyware click here to check for Updates, OK, choose quick or full scan, Continue, Continue, Continue, Exit)
+4. SuperAntiSpyware click here to check for Updates, OK, choose quick or full scan, Continue, Continue, Continue, Exit) see also Malwarebytes Support Tool if Mallwarebytes has issues

 7. Open Glary Utilities; Click the tab “1-Click Maintenance” Double check that all 7 boxes have green check marks.
 Click “Scan for Issues”, Check the box “Automatic Repair” Glary will now look for issues and automatically fix them.
 It will eventually complete and tell you all listed issues have been repaired.
 Close Glary when repairs appear complete.

-1. Windows 10/11 Updates
+1. Windows 10 / 11 Updates

 1. Update more software:

 2. Spybot will give you pop-ups if you are running an older version.
-So if you are not running Spybot 2.9 or newer then downloading and installing the newer version will help you remove the old version.
-(Ninite cannot remove or update old version of Spybot.
-Download the newest version of spybot from the previous link.
+So if you are not runningSpybot 2.9.85.5 or newer then downloading and installing the newer version will help you remove the old version.
+(Ninite cannot remove or update an old version of Spybot).
+Download the newest version of Spybot from the link above.
 Running the free version is most compatible with other antivirus programs.
 Installing the newer version will ask you to uninstall the older version and reboot.
-Please complete those steps if they are suggested
+Please complete those steps if they are suggested.

 3. Update your Adobe Readerfor i.e. Browse to the URL: https://get.adobe.com/reader/

 4. Super Anti-Spyware will pop up wanting you to install newer version every week or so.
 Re run you Ninite and those pop-ups will go away.
+If you look for and check “don’t show again” in the lower left of the popup before you close it then you will get less pop-ups from Super Anti Spyware.

-6. Consider safer less tracked and less biased internet searches with DuckDuckGo.com and its ExtensionSome of my IT friends are recommending a browser called Brave.
+6. Consider safer less tracked and less biased internet searches with DuckDuckGo.com and itsExtensionSome of my IT friends are recommending a browser called Brave.
 It is interesting to me.
 I have not done testing so I can’t personally endorse it yet.

 8. Run a S.M.A.R.T.
 Hard Drive Test(Self-Monitoring, Analysis, and Reporting Technology) with Western Digital Data Lifeguard,Seatools 7Source forge SMART Monitoring Tools or https://support.Dell.com